Neil Henry (journalist)

-Neil Henry is an American journalist and professor who is former dean of the University of California, Berkeley Graduate School of Journalism.
+Neil Henry is an American journalist and professor who is a former dean of the University of California, Berkeley Graduate School of Journalism.
 He served as dean of the school between 2007 and 2011.
 During his deanship Henry accelerated the school's transition to digital skills training in its curriculum with the support of the Ford Foundation, while attracting three $2 million endowed faculty chairs from private donors.

-Before becoming a professor at Berkeley in 1993, Henry was a reporter for 16 years for The Washington Post., where he served as a local, national and foreign correspondent based in Africa, and for Newsweek magazine.
+Before becoming a professor at Berkeley in 1993, Henry was a reporter for 16 years for The Washington Post, where he served as a local and national correspondent, and Africa Bureau Chief based in Nairobi, Kenya.
 A five-time Pulitzer Prize nominee for his work at the Post, he has been awarded honors from the Associated Press, the Robert F. Kennedy Memorial, and the John S. and John L. Knight Foundation for his reporting and writing.

+While at the Post Henry specialized in investigations of social inequities, at times resorting to undercover reporting.
+In 1980, as the crisis in urban homelessness was just beginning, Henry spent three winter months sleeping in homeless shelters and religious missions, and eating in soup kitchens, to better gauge the scope of the homelessness problem and to get to know the life stories of the men who made up the population.
+Loosely inspired by George Orwell's classic novel, Henry's 12-part front page series was entitled "Down and Out in Baltimore and Washington."